VizuaaLOG/BulmaJS-Docs/source/docs/master/1-getting-started/4-creating-a-plugin.blade.md

     - ../3-usage
 ---

+@notification(['level' => 'info'])
+This page has not been updated for 0.11, an example plugin is being worked on to help illustrate how everything ties together and is configured.
+@endnotification

 BulmaJS uses a simple plugin system allowing anyone to create their own and hook into the BulmaJS core.
 A BulmaJS plugin is a simple class with some static methods to integrate into the core's API.
 Within this short guide we're going to create a simple plugin that attaches a click handler to any element with the class `click-me`.

 ## Setup